LivePersonInc/LiveEngageLaravel/README.md

 [![Packagist](https://poser.pugx.org/liveperson/live-engage-laravel/d/total.svg)](https://packagist.org/packages/LivePersonNY/LiveEngageLaravel)
 [![Packagist](https://img.shields.io/packagist/l/liveperson/live-engage-laravel.svg)](https://packagist.org/packages/LivePersonNY/LiveEngageLaravel)

-Package description: Laravel package to easily tap the LiveEngage developer APIs for such content as Engagement History, Engagement Attributes, and more...
+Laravel package to easily tap the LiveEngage developer APIs for such content as Engagement History, Engagement Attributes, and more...

 **Use at your own risk.
 This package carries no SLA or support and is still currently under development.**